pkg-tools/pkg-tools/packages/@pkg-tools/lint/README.md

 ## @pkg-tools/lint

-A CLI for linting packages build artifacts.
+A CLI for linting packages source code.

 This CLI is a thin abstraction on top of [eslint](https://eslint.org/).